 Cataract surgery is a common, safe and effective surgery.
-Fellowship trained corneal surgeon Dr. Marwa Adi provides answers to the most frequently answered questions about cataract surgery and advanced technology lens implants that can correct the vision of cataract patients.
+Washington Eye’s fellowship-trained surgeons, Drs.
+Marwa Adi, Howard Weiss, Ken Schwartz, Neil Martin, Dean Flanders, and Lindsay Dawson provide answers to the most frequently-asked questions about cataract surgery and advanced technology lens implants that can correct the vision of cataract patients.
 If you have additional questions, please schedule a consultation to learn more.

 - What is a premium or advanced technology lens implant?